Terms and Conditions

 7.2 If we are unable to provide you with your Goods within a reasonable time due to circumstances outside our control, we shall either agree a new timescale with you for the delivery of the Goods or either of us may decide to terminate the Order in which case we will return any prepayments that you have made in full.

-8.1 We make every effort to ensure that all prices and descriptions quoted in our catalogue and on our website are correct and accurate.
+8.1 We make every effort to ensure that all prices and descriptions quoted in on our website are correct and accurate.
 In the case of a manifest error or omission, we will be entitled to rescind the contract, notwithstanding that we may already have accepted your Order and/or received payment from you.
 Our liability in that event will be limited to the return of any money that you have paid in respect of the Order.

 8.2 In the case of a manifest error in relation to price, you will be entitled to purchase the Goods or Services by paying the difference between the quoted price and the correct price, as confirmed in writing by us after the manifest error has been discovered.
 A 'manifest error', as the term is used in this clause 8, means, in relation to an incorrect price, a price quoted in error by us which is more than 10% less than the price that would have been quoted had the mistake not been made.

-9.5 Registration and data sharing Our site registration and Order form requires you to give us contact information (such as name, email, and postal address), unique identifiers (such as username and password), demographic information (such as postcode), and financial information (such as account reference and transaction values).
+9.5 Registration and data sharing; Our site registration and Order form requires you to give us contact information (such as name, email, and postal address), unique identifiers (such as username and password), demographic information (such as postcode), and financial information (such as account reference and transaction values).
 This data is securely stored for use in all our marketing communications and analysis databases.

-9.6 Alliance UK may share your information with any member of our group, which means our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 1985.
+9.6 Holding Company; Alliance UK may share your information with any member of our group, which means our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 1985.

-9.8 You agree that we may use personal information provided by you in order to conduct appropriate anti-fraud checks.
+9.7 Checks; You agree that we may use personal information provided by you in order to conduct appropriate anti-fraud checks.
 Personal information that you provide may be disclosed to a credit reference or fraud prevention agency, which may keep a record of that information.

-9.9 Please note that we may record and monitor inbound and outbound calls and electronic traffic for training purposes.
+9.8 Customer Service; Please note that we may record and monitor inbound and outbound calls and electronic traffic for training purposes.

 10.1 Trade names and marks (other than ours) are not always indications of the actual manufacturer of a particular product and may rather be indicative of general use systems and machines associated with such products.